T-KibCode/MilestoneProject-3/README.md

 NewsFlash! - Social Media Website
 Welcome to NewsFlash!, a social media website where users can share their impressions of the world and real-life experiences.
 This README will provide you with detailed information about the project, its original goal, and the new direction it has taken.

-Original Project Idea
-Originally, the project aimed to create a movie review website that would allow users to leave comments and reviews on various movies.
-The website was designed to utilize PostgreSQL as the movie database and SQLite for the user database.
-Users would have been able to browse and search for movies, read and write reviews, and engage in discussions related to their favorite films.

-Pivot to NewsFlash!
 After careful consideration, I  decided to move the project in this direction.
 I recognized the need for a platform where individuals could share their personal experiences, opinions, and thoughts about everyday affairs, similar to other social media websites.
 This led us to the development of NewsFlash!, a social media website that encourages users to express themselves and connect with others through their real-life experiences.

 If running the app locally, please run python run.py or python3 run.py respectively.